-You might feel you can't share them with others or that there is something wrong with you that you have to hide.
-You do not choose to have obsessions - but you might feel upset that you are capable of having such thoughts.
+You might feel you can't share them with others or that there's something wrong with you that you have to hide.
+You might feel shocked or distressed that you're capable of having such thoughts.

 I get unwanted thoughts all through the day, which is very distressing and affects my ability to interact with others and concentrate on my studies.

 Compulsions are repetitive things that you feel you have to do to reduce the distress or uncertainty caused by obsessions.

 You might feel like you have to continue doing the compulsion until your distress or doubt goes away and things feel right again.
 You might know that it doesn't make sense to carry out a compulsion.
 But you still feel unable to resist doing it.

 Compulsions might make you feel better at first.
 But you may find the more you do a compulsion, the stronger the urge is to do it again.
 This can increase obsessions and distress in the long-term and can lead to an unhelpful cycle of thoughts and behaviours.

 Compulsions can feel very time-consuming, tiring and overwhelming.
 They may stop you being able to go about your daily life or do the things you want to do.

 - Be things you do in your head, such as rumination.
 When compulsions are internal and don’t involve physically doing something, some people refer to this to as Pure O

 - Involve a number, such as feeling like you have to complete a compulsion a specific number of times without interruption